Mostafa-HEH/alx-higher_level_programming/0x08-python-more_classes/README.md

-### Tasks on 0x08.
+i### Tasks on 0x08.
 Python - More Classes and Objects project:
 - Requirements:
 	- Allowed editors: vi, vim, emacs
 	- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using python3 (version 3.8.5)